Java9 - Optional Class new methods | Java9 Features

 void ifPresentOrElse(Consumer<? super T> action, Runnable emptyAction);

-Here is an example of if-else logic using java8 version
+Here’s an example comparing the if-else logic using Java 8:

 import java.util.*;